Alafkra/my-notes/README.md

 “Implementing code that is unnecessary”

-*Almost impossible to add a new feature because of complicated code*
+*Almost impossible to add a new feature because of ==complicated code*==

-“The never-shipping product”
+1 “The never-shipping product”

-“Throwing code away and rewriting it from scratch”
+2 “Throwing code away and rewriting it from scratch”

-Are all the above statements familiar?
+3 Are all the above statements familiar?

 Every minute a developer from any part of the World says (or thinks) any of the above statements and wishes to cry.